Neil Aspinall: Personal assistant

 Aspinall's job as personal assistant consisted of driving to concerts and meetings, but mostly meant just being there whenever someone needed something.
 Aspinall went on the first trip to the United States, and when George Harrison became ill with a fever and had a temperature of 102 °F, he was ordered to stay in bed, so Aspinall stood in for him for The Ed Sullivan Show camera rehearsals; however, Harrison was back in time for the final shooting.
 Before the cover of Sgt.
-Pepper's could be completed by Peter Blake, Aspinall was sent out to find photographs of all of the people that were to be shown on the front cover.
+Pepper's Lonely Hearts Club Band could be completed by Peter Blake, Aspinall was sent out to find photographs of all of the people that were to be shown on the front cover.
 Aspinall suggested the idea of Sgt.
 Pepper being the compere, who would introduce the group, and the reprise of the title song near the end of the album.

 After recording sessions, Lennon, Harrison and Starr would be chauffeured back to their houses in the 'stockbroker belt' of Southern England, but Aspinall would often drive McCartney and Evans in an Austin Princess limousine to a late-night club to eat.
 The Bag O'Nails nightclub was one of their favourites, at 8 Kingly Street in Soho, London, as it also presented live music.
 They would eat steak, chips and mushy peas, but Aspinall would always take out a torch from his pocket (in the dimly lit club) to inspect the portions on each of their plates.
 This was to make sure that the portions were exactly as they had ordered, which McCartney always found amusing.
 Although Harrison, McCartney and Starr had passed their driving tests, Lennon didn't pass his driving test until 1965; however, he rarely drove himself due to being a notoriously bad driver by poorly navigating roads and failing to notice other traffic, and as a result, he was usually chauffeured to and from recording sessions and appointments by his own personal chauffeur.

-Musical contributions
+Musical and film contributions

 Although not a musician, Aspinall made minor contributions to a handful of the Beatles' recordings.
 He played a tamboura on "Within You Without You", harmonica on "Being for the Benefit of Mr. Kite!", some percussion on "Magical Mystery Tour", and was among the many participants singing on the chorus of "Yellow Submarine".

+Aspinall made uncredited appearances in two films with Beatles connections, appearing as "Man with Hat on the Roadside" in Magical Mystery Tour and as one of the "Death Soldiers" in the John Lennon film How I Won the War.